 The question of whether an employee can be asked to sign a declaration about where they have been and/or their exposure to the virus, or be required to provide information to an employer in order for the employer to provide confirmation to a customer sits firmly in the crossover between data privacy and employment.

-Any such data must also be processed in line with the applicable privacy requirements.
-Information about an employee's health (such as whether the individual has been diagnosed with the virus or is suffering from any symptoms) is sensitive personal data and accordingly additional requirements and obligations apply to the processing of such data.
+Any such data must be processed in line with the applicable privacy requirements.
+Information about an employee's health (such as whether the individual has been diagnosed with the virus or is suffering from any symptoms) falls within the scope of special categories of personal data under Article 9 of the GDPR and accordingly additional requirements and obligations apply to the processing of such data.
 Despite the GDPR being EU-wide legislation, the position is complex from a European data privacy perspective.
 Employers will find that the type and extent of the information they can compliantly process, and the legal basis for doing so, varies from country to country.

-Finnish employment law is very strict when it comes to the possibility of employers processing employees' personal data, especially health data.
-The Act on Privacy in Working Life also allows processing of employees' personal data only if it directly necessary for the employment relationship (the "necessity requirement").
-Article 9 (2)(b) of the GDPR enables employers to process health data in order to carry out the obligations and exercise the specific rights of the controller or of the data subject in the field of national employment law.
+Finland’s legislation permits the processing of personal data for the purpose of treating and preventing serious infectious diseases, such as COVID-19.
+However, Finnish employment law is very strict when it comes to the possibility of employers processing employees' personal data, especially health data.
+The Act on Privacy in Working Life also allows processing of employees' personal data only if it directly necessary for the employment relationship (the "necessity requirement"), and no exceptions can be made to this requirement, even with the employee’s consent.
+Article 9 (2)(b) of the GDPR enables employers to process health data in order to carry out the obligations and exercise the specific rights of the controller or data subject in the field of national employment law.
 Under the Finnish Occupational Safety and Health Act, employers are required to take care of the safety and health of their employees by taking the necessary measures.
 Complying with occupational safety obligations can thus be considered a valid legal basis for processing health data under the GDPR and directly 'necessary' under the Act on Privacy in Working Life.
 However, there are several additional aspects to consider.

 o only store the data for a limited period of time